magesuite/smile-docker-boilerplate/README.md

    If some containers are still starting, wait a bit until they are all running before proceeding to the next step.

+4. Install the database:

+    ```
+    make setup-install
+    ```

-4. Check if Magento is available at the following URLs:
+5. Check if Magento is available at the following URLs:
     - https://{project_name}.docker.localhost
     - https://{project_name}.docker.localhost/admin (user: "admin", password: "magent0")